RachellGarell/second/README.md

 Random Commit 24: r5Q1CX3r0UHEUiaMzJh7 - Added some unique text at 02:20
 Random Commit 25: WK7OpESW8OwMQydCnriA - Added some unique text at 08:22
 Random Commit 26: 6xYhkK1a2BVEWxOqOMrT - Added some unique text at 06:07
+Random Commit 27: oiUrDxHPQYXVv1mWAAEB - Added some unique text at 17:52